+- Capital Metro Connections 2025;

+- Capital Metro Service Guidelines and Standards;

+- Project Connect Regional High Capacity Transit Plan;

+- City of Austin Strategic Housing Plan;

 - City of Austin Transit Priority Policy;

 - City of Austin Strategic Mobility Plan;

 - City of Austin Complete Streets Policy;

 - City of Austin Sidewalk Master Plan;

 - City of Austin Urban Trails Master Plan;

 - City of Austin Bicycle Master Plan;

 - Vision Zero Plan;

-- applicable National Association of City Transportation Officials standards;
+- applicable National Association of City Transportation Officials standards; and

-and

-- Imagine Austin Comprehensive Plan;
+• Imagine Austin Comprehensive Plan;

-- (E) The City Manager shall prioritize final design and implementation for corridors with existing plans, and as planning, preliminary engineering, and design is completed for additional corridors, those corridors shall also be considered for implementation utilizing unencumbered funds from the November 2016 Mobility Bond Program as part of the annual Capital Improvement Program planning process;
+(E) The City Manager shall prioritize final design and implementation for corridors with existing plans, and as planning, preliminary engineering, and design is completed for additional corridors, those corridors shall also be considered for implementation utilizing unencumbered funds from the November 2016 Mobility Bond Program as part of the annual Capital Improvement Program planning process;

-- (F) Funding for sidewalks included in Local Mobility Projects should prioritize pedestrian safety, accounting for persons with disabilities, creation of safe routes to schools and neighborhood connections to transit;
+(F) Funding for sidewalks included in Local Mobility Projects should prioritize pedestrian safety, accounting for persons with disabilities, creation of safe routes to schools and neighborhood connections to transit;

-(G) The City Manager is directed to coordinate with other local taxing entities and identify and pursue potential opportunities for collaborative funding from federal, state, and local grants, as well as private sources.
-If the cost of the improvements is less than the amounts designated for a specific project or corridor, the City Manager will bring forth recommendations to use the excess funds on additional improvements in that corridor.
+(EG) The City Manager is directed to coordinate with other local taxing entities and identify and pursue potential opportunities for grants and other collaborative funding from federal, state, and-local grants, as well as private sources.
+If additional funding is required to complete specified improvements, the City Manager is directed to identify available funding within existing capital budgets and other sources described above (provided that neither the identification, commitment nor receipt of such additional funding shall limit Council's authority to proceed with the issuance of bonds or notes authorized by the November 2016 Mobility Bond Election).
+If the cost of the-improvements associated with an identified Regional Mobility project is-is less than the amounts designated for that a-specific project-or corridor, the City Manager will bring forth recommendations to use the excess funds shall be used on additional improvements in the corridors on which identified Regional Mobility projects are being implemented additional improvements in that corridor.
 If additional funding is required to complete improvements in the specified corridor, the City Manager is directed to identify available funding within existing capital budgets and other sources described above; and

-(H) The City Manager is directed to analyze existing capital project delivery systems and processes in order to recommend potential changes and resource requirements to complete the proposed bond program within eight years from initiation.
+(HF) The City Manager is directed to analyze existing capital project delivery systems and processes in order to recommend potential changes and resource requirements to complete the proposed bond program within eight years from initiation (provided that bonds and notes authorized by the November 2016 Mobility Bond Election shall be issued to provide funding for the bond program at the appropriate time, as determined by Council, which may be more than eight years after initiation of the bond program).
 Further, the City Manager shall bring forth recommendations to City Council within 90 days of voter approval, outlining a process for City Council oversight, including a report to the Mobility Committee, a report to the full Council, and a timeline and process for reporting to the Citizen Bond Oversight Committee.

 ADOPTED: , 2016 ATTEST:

-Jannette S. Goodall
+Jannette S. Goodall City Clerk

-City Clerk